-Jacob Brown built this substantial house before 1832, as it appears on a map of that year.
+Jacob Brown is believed to have built this substantial house before 1832, as it appears on a map of that year.
 The porch is dominated by a central tower and flamboyant Queen Anne woodwork, added about 1890.

 Jacob Brown was a farmer and a pioneer in the ice business.
 Brown owned a coal wharf and dispensed anthracite coal.
 For many years he was the only dealer of ice and coal in Ipswich.
-After his death in 1863 the business was carried on by his son William Gray Brown, who also occupied this house after his fathers death.
-William, who was born in Ipswich in 1830, not only continued his father’s ice and coal business but also owned the Agawam House, a well-known hostelry, and operated a livery stable.
+After his death in 1863 the business was carried on by his son William Gray Brown, who also occupied this house after his fathers death and made the Victorian alterations.
+William, who was born in Ipswich in 1830, not only continued his father’s ice and coal business, but also delivered lime, sand and cement.
+He owned the Agawam House, a well-known hostelry, where he also operated a livery stable.
 By 1910 the house was owned bv C. Carter.

 The house was constructed before publication of the 1832 Ipswich map.
 The turret is a misguided Victorian-era addition to what was originally a typical late Federal or Greek Revival house, and is visible in the 1893 Ipswich Birdseye map.
 As late as 1980 the porch still had Victorian railings and trim.